Cannibal Holocaust: Alternate versions (home media)

-Due to its graphic content, there are several different versions in circulation, edited to varying degrees.
+Because of its graphic content, there are several different versions in circulation, edited to varying degrees.
 In the United Kingdom, it was originally released on VHS by Go Video in 1982 with approximately six minutes of cuts.
-These cuts were self-imposed by the distributor, possibly due to technical limitations of the tape.
+These cuts were self-imposed by the distributor, possibly caused by technical limitations of the tape.
 In 2001, the film was passed for release on DVD by the British Board of Film Classification with five minutes and 44 seconds of cuts to remove scenes of animal cruelty and sexual violence; all but 15 seconds of these cuts were waived for a re-release in 2011.
 The latter also includes a new edit sponsored by Deodato, which reduces the violence toward animals.
 Grindhouse Releasing's home video releases contain an "Animal Cruelty Free" version that omits the six animal deaths.
 Other versions also contain alternative footage shot specifically for Middle Eastern markets that do not depict nudity.

 There are multiple versions of the Last Road to Hell segment, which causes variances even among uncensored releases.
 An extended version includes approximately 10 seconds of footage not seen in an alternative, shorter version.
 This additional footage includes a wide-angle shot of firing-squad executions, a close-up of a dead victim and extended footage of bodies being carried into the back of a truck.
 The longer version also includes different titles that correctly name the film crew as they appear in the final film, while the shorter version gives the names that originally appear in the script.

-UK based distributor 88 Films released the film on 4K UHD Blu-ray in November 2022.
+The first Ultra HD Blu-ray release was handled by UK based distributor 88 Films in November 2022.
+In October 2025, a 4K restoration of the film by Grindhouse Releasing premiered at the Beyond Fest festival.
+This "Special Edition", which features the 'Green Inferno' footage in its original 1.37:1 aspect ratio for the first time, is scheduled to be released in a six-disc combo pack alongside the uncensored theatrical version and a never-before-released "PG-rated" version in October 2026.